pattonsgirl/CEG2350/docs/Labs/Lab02/Instructions.md

 If you break your ability to connect to your instance, you can rebuild by repeating the instructions in AWS Academy Setup.

-You will note your command to SSH to your instance in the Lab Template.
+In the Lab Template, you will write out the where your private key file is located and the `ssh` command to use to remotely connect to the AWS instance.

 **The remainder of this lab is to be completed by using your AWS instance.**